kyesh/on-target-analysis-for-ynab/docs/YNAB_API_RESEARCH_FINDINGS.md

 3. 📊 **Enhanced Features**: Consider additional goal-based insights
 4. 🔄 **Future Iterations**: Leverage full goal data richness

-This research provides the definitive foundation for confident development of the YNAB Off-Target Assignment Analysis application.
+This research provides the definitive foundation for confident development of the On Target Analysis for YNAB application.